 - indication of reporting condition, e.g., reporting period, performance threshold.

-5.2.6.3.2 Potential solutions for ML entity performance indicators query and selection for AI/ML inference
+5.2.6.4.2 Possible solutions for ML entity performance indicators query and selection for AI/ML inference

-The solutions given in clause 5.1.10.2.3 are applicable for ML entity performance indicators query and selection for AI/ML inference.
+The solutions given in clause 5.1.10.4.3 are applicable for ML entity performance indicators query and selection for AI/ML inference.

-5.2.6.4.3 Potential solutions for policy-based performance indicator selection based on MnS consumer policy for AI/ML inference
+5.2.6.4.3 Possible solutions for policy-based performance indicator selection based on MnS consumer policy for AI/ML inference

-The solutions given in clause 5.1.10.2.4 are applicable for ML entity performance indicators selection based on MnS consumer policy for AI/ML inference.
+The solutions given in clause 5.1.10.4.4 are applicable for ML entity performance indicators selection based on MnS consumer policy for AI/ML inference.

-5.2.6.4.4 Potential solutions for AI/ML performance abstraction
+5.2.6.4.4 Possible solutions for AI/ML performance abstraction

 Introduce an IOC for AI/ML performance abstraction as the entity that is the producer of AI/ML performance abstraction and supports all the related services for request and delivery of qualified ML performance Abstraction.
 The IOC may be named MLPerformanceAbstraction.